 - Revising and Finalizing Your Artist Statement

-Simone Pilon serves as Chair of the Liberal Arts Department at Berklee College of Music where she teaches the first-semester seminar, Artistry, Creativity, and Inquiry.
-Prior to her position at Berklee, she worked for over a decade at a private liberal arts college where she taught French language and literature and built international partnerships and programs.
-She has been a Fulbright-Hays scholar to Morocco and Tunisia, has published in international journals, and presented at national and international conferences.
-She has also published a student edition of Louis Hémon’s canonical novel Maria Chapdelaine, with Molière and Company.
-Simone holds a PhD in Québécois Literature from Université Laval.
+Simone Pilon serves as chair of the Liberal Arts department at Berklee College of Music.
+Prior to her position at Berklee, she worked for more than a decade at a private liberal arts college where she taught French language and literature and built international partnerships and programs.
+She has been a Fulbright-Hays scholar to Morocco and Tunisia, has published in international journals, and has presented at national and international conferences.
+She has served as technical reviewer for Cliffs, Dummies, and Everything books, and has published a student edition of Louis Hémon's canonical novel Maria Chapdelaine, with Molière and Company.
+Simone holds a PhD in Québécois Literature from Université Laval and an M.A. in French Literature from McGill University.

 Carolyn Wilkins is a Professor in the Ensemble Department at Berklee College of Music.
 She is an accomplished jazz pianist, composer and vocalist whose performance experience includes radio and television appearances with her group SpiritJazz, a concert tour of South America as a Jazz Ambassador for the US State Department, performances with the Pittsburgh Symphony as a percussionist under Andre Previn, and shows featuring Melba Moore, Nancy Wilson and the Fifth Dimension.
 Carolyn has performed at Boston's Regattabar, Scullers' Grille, the Globe Jazz Festival and the Many Colors of a Woman Jazz Festival.

-Ellen Francese earned her Masters Degree from Simmons College.
-Her teaching career spans over thirty years.
-Primarily a college professor, she has taught art to students of all ages as well as English to sixth graders and troubled teens.
-She has taught English and Artistry classes at Berklee College of Music since 2006.
-As Berklee’s international population has grown, she has more recently been supporting these students both inside and outside her English as a Second Language classes.
-Ms. Francese’s other interest at Berklee is developing programs for local and global citizenship.
+With a teaching career that spans over three decades, Ellen Francese has taught art and English to students of all ages.
+She holds a master’s degree from Simmons College.
+Since 2006, she has been at Berklee College of Music teaching English and Artistry classes.
+As Berklee’s international population has grown, she has more recently been supporting these students both inside and outside her English as a Second Language (ESL) classes.
+Ellen is also dedicated to developing programs for local and global citizenship at Berklee.
 Her service learning projects have taken place in Latino neighborhoods and teen lock-up facilities.
 Students have fulfilled their Act of Kindness Projects by giving music lessons to the homeless, performing concerts at nursing homes, writing music for nonprofit websites, cleaning up an old recording of an elderly musician’s music, and bringing an instrument petting zoo to immigrant preschoolers.
-She was given Berklee’s first Urban Service Award for her commitment to fostering student social responsibility.
-Just recently, she received the Dean’s Award for Teaching for Excellence.
+She has received two Berklee Urban Service Awards for her commitment to fostering student social responsibility, the Dean’s Award for Teaching for Excellence, and the faculty-led Innovations in Teaching Grant.
+In addition to her work in Boston, Ellen has created global music programs for students in South Africa and Haiti.
+For two years, she ran an after-school Skype music program in South Africa, powered by Berklee students.
+For the last two years, she has been doing a similar program for orphans in Haiti.
+Last year, she received her second Urban Service Award.
+This year, she was awarded the Faculty-led Innovations in Teaching Grant.
+Through this, she has been able to support service learning projects in each division at Berklee as well as one at Boco to help teach social responsibility to the students.

 Professor Kenn Brass received his BFA and MFA from Governor’s State University located just outside of his native hometown, Chicago.
 Having served as chair and assistant chair of the Professional Music Department for 26 years from 1988 to 2014, he has now set his sights on the classroom.